Respawnsive/Apizr/README.md

 ## Libraries

-Apizr v3+ introduced some breaking changes as it relies on Refit v6+ which actually introduced breaking changes and the fact that Fusillade has been moved form core package to a dedecated one.
+Apizr v3+ introduced some breaking changes as it relies on Refit v6+ which actually introduced breaking changes and the fact that Fusillade has been moved from core package to a dedicated one.
 Please take a look at the changelog and this updated readme.

 [Change Log - Mar 12, 2021](https://github.com/Respawnsive/Apizr/blob/master/CHANGELOG.md)